Key Learning Points

 In Chinese Medicine terms the balloon is Yang (tries to expand and rise) and the bucket and its contents Yin (tries to contract and descend).
 Click Yin and Yang to read more on this.

-When you're awake, the balloon (Yang - your Mind) is hot and it easily floats upwards, untroubled by sleepiness.
+When you’re awake, the balloon (Yang – your Mind – click here for what Chinese medicine thinks about your Mind) is warm and it easily floats upwards, untroubled by sleepiness.

 This might be after a good night’s sleep, when you emerge in a positive frame of mind and looking forward to the day ahead.